 The American Osteopathic Board of Orthopedic Surgery administers primary certification exams, subspecialty certification exams, and Osteopathic Continuous Certification requirements.
 The following stages represent key milestones in the process to obtain primary board certification in Orthopedic Surgery.

-1. In order to take the Orthopedic Surgery Written Exam, applicants must have completed, or be in their fifth year of, an AOA-approved training program in orthopedic surgery.
+1. In order to take the Orthopedic Surgery Written Exam, applicants must have completed, or be in their fifth year of, an AOA or ACGME-approved training program in orthopedic surgery.

 2. The Orthopedic Surgery Written Exam is offered once per year, generally every May.
 The application period opens in October, and applications are due in January.